vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD05_LAB_MANUAL.md

    - Abort the connection by casting the channel object to the **ICommunicationObject** interface, and then calling its **Abort** method.

-7. In the **Post** method, before adding the new reservation to the repository, call the Booking WCFservice and set the reservation&#39;s confirmation code.
+7. In the **Post** method, before adding the new reservation to the repository, call the Booking WCF service and set the reservation&#39;s confirmation code.

    a.
 Call the **CreateReservationOnBackendSystem** method with the **newReservation** object.
    b.
 Store the returned confirmation code of the reservation in the **newReservation.ConfirmationCode** property.